 With sit-in kayaks, you don’t have as much freedom to get in and out of the water.
 And if you do happen to flip the kayak and fall out in deep water (pfff..like that’s ever gonna happen), it can be really difficult to flip it back over, get all the water out, and get back in.

 We’ve covered the most important piece of equipment, your kayak.
-Keep going to see some other essentials you shouldn’t forget.
+Keep going to see some more essential gear you shouldn’t forget.

 What to Bring Kayak Camping (and your free printable kayak camping checklist!)